vijaylakshmi-managed-services/managed-py/README.md

 # Python Management Automation Scripts

-A collection of Windows Batch scripts designed to streamline the installation of the **uv** package manager, manage Python environments, and run scripts with automatic dependency syncing.
+Beginner-Friendly collection of Windows Batch scripts designed to setup python easily and run .py scripts easily.

+Setup :
+Just run 00_ and 01_ scripts, then the system should have uv and uv-python in place (this is a one-time activity only)

+Usage :
+Put the 03_ in the folder you have your .py code and its associated requirements.txt, and just run the 03_ script.

+Benefits :
+Highly Beginner Friendly
+No polluting your environment
+Fully automatic setup of uv and uv-python
+Fully automatic setup of virtual environment
+Fully automatic package installation (and sync) with requirements.txt Smart launching of .py files

 ---